 The aim of this study is to improve our understanding and determine if ablation procedure will offer benefit over optimal medical management in people with AF & HFpEF.
 We will also determine what changes are seen in the heart with AF and how it affects your heart’s structure & exercise capacity.
 We will determine if these changes can improve with ablation.
 It is known that among individuals in whom medications do not effectively control the symptoms of AF, catheter ablation is an effective alternative.
 But little is known about the effect of ablation on the overall function of the heart after ablation if AF is controlled thereafter.

-Mapping of Atrial Arrhythmias using High Spatial Resolution Mapping Catheters and the Rhythmia 3D Mapping System
+Mapping of Atrial Arrhythmias using High Spatial Resolution Mapping Catheters and the Rhythmia 3D Mapping System (closed for recruitment)

 During a catheter ablation procedure a specialized mapping catheter and a three-dimensional computer mapping system is routinely used to record the abnormal electrical signals in the heart to locate the focus or circuit that is causing the abnormal heart rhythm.